 Each year, the PCC Police Department gathers Clery Crime statistics for purposes of compiling the disclosures required by law.
-These statistics are then reported as required to the U.S. Department of Education (DOE) and published in the Annual Security Report (ASR).
-The statistics are compiled from Campus Security Authority (CSA) reports, the Pueblo Police Department, Cañon City Police Department, Montezuma County Sheriff's Office, the Durango Police Department, Bayfield Marshal's Office, Dean of Students, as well as the PCC Police Department.
-Each year the Vice President of Student Success Administrative Assistant through the PCC Police Department will make a "reasonable, good-faith effort" to obtain Clery Act crime statistics from all local law enforcement agencies having jurisdiction as defined by the Clery Act and enter the statistics into the U.S Department of Education's website no later than October 1.
-All Clery Act statistical records are retained in the office of Vice President of Student Success office.
+These statistics are then reported as required to the U.S. Department of Education and published in the annual ASR.
+The statistics are compiled from CSA reports, the Pueblo Police Department, Cañon City Police Department, Montezuma County Sheriff's Office, the Durango Police Department as well as the PCC Police Department.
+Each year the Vice President of Student Success through the Assistant to the Vice President of Student Success will make a "reasonable, good-faith effort" to obtain Clery Act crime statistics from all local law enforcement agencies having jurisdiction as defined by the Clery Act and enter the statistics into the U.S Department of Education's website no later than October 1.
+All Clery Act statistical records are retained in the office of Vice President of Student Success.